 I was inspired to write this after reading the story behind Mussolini’s picture posing on the horse as if he was in action, and how he took the picture many multiple times to get it just right.
-So, what we will do here is go into the reality and historical context behind the visual propaganda of women under Fascist rule in Italy, such as what you see in these picture and others, as opposed to what the visual wants to portray.
+So, what we will do here is go into the reality and historical context behind the visual propaganda of women under Fascist rule in Italy, as shown in the pictures we see below and others, as opposed to what these visuals want to portray.
 I am actually also encouraging you if you want to study more on this topic, to find this excellent book and others on it.

 Victoria de Grazia begins by explaining, that Mussolini’s Fascist regime stood for returning women to home and kitchen duties, restoring patriarchal authority, and confining female destiny to childbirth.

 “A nation exists not only because it has a history and territory, but because human masses reproduce from generation to generation.
 The alternative is servitude or the end.
 Italian fascists: Hegel the philosopher of the State said: “He who is not a father is not a man.”BENITO MUSSOLINI, 1928.